aounon/cdf-smoothing/README.md

 # Certifying Confidence via Randomized Smoothing

 This repository contains code for the paper [Certifying Confidence via Randomized Smoothing](https://arxiv.org/abs/2009.08061) by Aounon Kumar, Alexander Levine, Soheil Feizi and Tom Goldstein.
-It is built on the publically-availabe code repository for the paper [Certified Adversarial Robustness via Randomized Smoothing](https://arxiv.org/abs/1902.02918) by (Cohen et al. 2019).
+It is built on the publicly availabe [code repository](https://github.com/locuslab/smoothing) for the paper [Certified Adversarial Robustness via Randomized Smoothing](https://arxiv.org/abs/1902.02918) by (Cohen et al. 2019).

 Randomized smoothing has been shown to provide good certified-robustness guarantees for high-dimensional classification problems.